-At Ushuaïa Beach Club, a grown-up playground of pleasure on Ibiza’s Playa d’en Bossa, you can lay back listening to chill-out house music as waiters bring cocktails or smoothies straight to your luxurious daybed.
+At Ushuaïa Beach Club, a grown-up playground of pleasure on Ibiza’s Playa d’en Bossa, guests can lay back listening to chill-out house music as waiters bring cocktails or smoothies straight to their daybed.

-Share beach snacks directly from your lounger or take respite on the shaded terrace and sample Ibiza’s lushest cuts of meat fresh from the grill or lobster plucked straight from the tank.
+Share beach snacks directly from the sun loungers or take respite on the shaded terrace and sample Ibiza’s lushest cuts of meat fresh from the grill or lobster plucked straight from the tank.

 But Ushuaïa hasn’t secured its status as one of the top open-air clubs on the planet for nothing.
 Come late-afternoon, the action revs up with international DJs spinning the decks and good-looking revellers hitting the dancefloor to party as the sun sets over the island.

 On a sun-drenched southern tip of Mykonos sits Scorpios, one of the newest additions to the Greek island’s 24-hour party scene.
 With its wild charm, rustic luxury and in-tune-with-nature ambience, this boho-luxe slice of paradise is where the cool cats hang out.